 The Attala County School District recognizes and accepts its duty and authority to maintain and operate all the schools under its control for such length of time during the year as may be required.
-However, the Superintendent of school may close any school in the time of a disaster such as: enemy attack, manmade, technological, or natural disaster, on extreme weather emergency.
+However, the Superintendent of school may close any school in the time of a disaster such as: enemy attack, manmade, technological, natural disaster, or extreme weather emergency.